-Join Leigh and his fifth-grade school friends, Tara and Cosmo from the "Squishy Sand" adventures, on a journey to a mysterious house in the woods.
-What treasures are revealed that will shock and astound them, and inadvertently uncover a hidden family secret?
+Take a magical journey with Leigh and his friends, Tara and Cosmo to a mysterious house in the woods.
+What treasures are revealed that will shock and amaze them, and inadvertently uncover a hidden family secret?

 Literary Titan Review, July 2021 ⭐⭐⭐⭐⭐

 "This is such an adorable and inspiring book that any child will surely love and

 I highly recommend it."
 Reviewed by: Thomas Anderson, Editor In Chief Literary Titan

 Kirkus Review, July 2021.

 "Charlene gives her character a way to experience mobility that celebrates rather than erases his wheelchair.
 This type of lovely scene is hard to find in children's books.
 The fantasy of saving endangered species and habitats also has strong appeal as well as the fun of potions, talking animals, and hidden wonders."

 "Particularly inspiring for children and refreshing to see those with special needs being cast as a main character!
 An overall inspiring story with interesting conversations and magical encounters.
 This book is recommended for all children."